Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

+In this subsection, we produce a specific model for $K(G,1)$, i.e., an aspherical space with fundamental group $G$, by gluing two copies of a model for $K(H,1)$ with a cylinder, and we use it to define a certain cohomology class in $H^2(G;\bZ)$.
+As we will see later, this cohomology class will turn out to be weakly bounded but not bounded.

+In order to build a model for $K(H,1)$, we perform the following standard construction.
 Let $Y$ be a CW complex consisting of one $0$-cell, three $1$-cells, oriented and labeled with $a,b,t$, two $2$-cells glued along the paths $tbt^{-1}b^{-1}$ and $tat^{-1}a^{-1}b^{-1}$, and cells in higher dimension in such a way that all the homotopy groups $\pi_k(Y,*)$ for $k\ge2$ are trivial.
-From the construction, it is obvious that $Y$ is a $K(H,1)$.
+From the construction, it is obvious that $Y$ is a model for $K(H,1)$.

 We denote by $\ot Y$ the universal cover of $Y$.
 Each edge in the $1$-skeleton of $\ot Y$ inherits a label and an orientation (based on which edge of $Y$ it is mapped to by the covering map).
-Observe that the $1$-skeleton of $\ot Y$ is exactly the Cayley graph of $H$ with respect to the generating set $a,b,t$.
+Observe that the $1$-skeleton of $\ot Y$ is exactly the Cayley graph of $H$ with respect to the generating set $a,b,t$ (see Figure \ref{fig:ytilde}).
 If we fix a basepoint in the $0$-skeleton of $\ot Y$, this allows us to identify the $0$-cells of $\ot Y$ with the elements of $H$: the basepoint corresponds to the identity element of $H$, and crossing a $1$-cell corresponds to right multiplication by the label of the edge or its inverse, according to the orientation of the $1$-cell.

-Consider the subspace of the $1$-skeleton of $\ot Y$ given by the union of all the closed edges labeled $b$: each connected component of such subspace is called a \textbf{$\bm{b}$-line}, and corresponds to a coset $u\gen{b}$ for some $u\in H$.
+Consider the subspace of the $1$-skeleton of $\ot Y$ given by the union of all the (closures of the) edges labeled $b$: each connected component of such subspace is called a \textbf{$\bm{b}$-line}, and corresponds to a coset $u\gen{b}$ for some $u\in H$.
 We say that two $b$-lines are \textbf{parallel} if the two corresponding cosets are parallel (this does not depend on the choice of the basepoint).